lstefano71/hypertree/README.md

 Given table T (the underlying table) + Hypertree Parameters (see below) .ht.cons produces Z, the Hypertree table.

-Column names A_ through Z_ and a_ through z_ are reserved for Hypertree use.
+Column names a_ through z_ are reserved for Hypertree use.

+All other column names ending in _ are virtual rollups:  the leaves are nulled in the display.

 The Hypertree table structure is encoded in the following six columns: